Zimbra-Community/zimbra.de_dieploegers_followup/README.md

 ### Agent

-Copy the files into some directory on your zimbra server.
-Also, install the python-zimbra library using
+Copy the files into some directory on your zimbra server (or another server, that matches the prerequisites).

-pip install python-zimbra
+After that, start the agent using

+python followup.py <Zimbra-Servername> <Administrative user> <Administrative password>

+This will check all accounts on the server for followup mails.

+You can also specify

+* -o <domain>: Only users from this domain
+* -l <list>: Only users from this distribution list

 ## Building